-Kathleen Ossip is the author of The Cold War, which was named one of Publishers Weekly's 100 best books of 2011; The Search Engine, which was selected by Derek Walcott for the American Poetry Review/Honickman First Book Prize; and Cinephrastics, a chapbook of movie poems.
-Her poems have appeared in The Best American Poetry, Paris Review, Kenyon Review, Boston Review, American Poetry Review, the Washington Post, The Believer, A Public Space, and Poetry Review (London).
-She teaches at The New School and online for The Poetry School in London.
-She was a co-founder of LIT (the journal of the graduate writing program at The New School), and she's the poetry editor of Women's Studies Quarterly.
-She has received a fellowship from the New York Foundation for the Arts, and grants from Yaddo, Ragdale, and the Bread Loaf Writers Conference.
+Kathleen Ossip is the author of The Do Over, a New York Times Editors' Choice; The Cold War, which was one of Publishers Weekly's best books of 2011; The Search Engine, which was selected by Derek Walcott for the American Poetry Review/Honickman First Book Prize; and Cinephrastics, a chapbook of movie poems.
+Her poems have appeared in Best American Poetry, Best American Magazine Writing, the Washington Post, Paris Review, Poetry, The Believer, A Public Space, and Poetry Review (London).
+She teaches at The New School in New York, and she is the editor of the poetry review website Scout.
+She has received a fellowship from the New York Foundation for the Arts.

 Andrew Zornoza has a BA from Princeton University.
 He is the author of the novel Where I Stay.
-His short fiction and essays have appeared in BOMB, the Poetry Foundation, Gastronomica, Sleepingfish and CapGun, among many others.
+His short fiction and essays have appeared in BOMB, the Poetry Foundation, Gastronomica, Sleepingfish, CapGun, and many other outlets.
 He has taught at Gotham Writers' Workshop and in Parsons' Design and Technology MFA program.
 Born in Houston, Texas, he currently works out of New York City.

 Summer Writers Colony